 How do I pay for a first-come, first-served campsite?

 A ranger comes around to first-come, first-served campgrounds multiple times a day to register campers and take payment.
 You can also pay at an entrance station after you’ve moved into a site.
 We only accept debit and credit card payments for campsites.
-You may also pay at the entrance stations.
 You do not need to seek out a ranger to pay.
 It is our job to charge you for the campsite.

 What are my chances of getting a first-come, first-serve site on the weekend?